sora13347959/Krunker.io-Aimbot-Wallhack-Fixed-2019/README.md

 # RayanAlami News (Latest Electronic News form the World and Developer)
 #### New Krunker Update now supports third-person mode on private servers!
 #### New Galaxy s10 to be released to public Feb 20 2019!
-#### Airpods 2 matt black leaks are now available, Search Airpods 2 leaks on you search bar!
+#### Airpods 2 matte black leaks are now available, Search Airpods 2 leaks on you search bar!
 #### Fortnite hack released by RayanAlami Working 2019!!
 (Patch Proof*** February 2019)
 #### RayanAlami released only working hack Feb 2019!
 #### RayanAlami said to release krunker KR hack in March 2019!